IlyaFaer/GitHub-Scraper/README.md

 **Structure, auto and manual filling**
 You can tweak table filling in *fill_funcs.py*, leaving some columns for manual-only use (for example "Comment"), setting ignoring and  cleanup rules, sorting, coloring, etc., in any way you like.

-Scraper uses *config.py* as a source of structure preferences.
+Scraper uses *config.py* as a source of preferences.
 Before update it reloads *config.py* module, so you can change preferences without stoping Scraper - add new sheets, repositories, rules, etc.

 **PR autodetection**
 To make Scraper detect PRs, use GitHub keywords "Towards", "Closes", "Fixes" to make link from PRs body to the original issue.
-Scrapper will use these links to fill "Public PR" field in the related issues.
+Scraper will use these links to fill "Public PR" field in the related issues.

 **Beta version disclaimer**
 Scraper is in a state of active development yet.
 Please, use Releases as the most stable versions, and feel free to open an issue in case of any problems.